missinglinkai/tutorials/README.md

 # MissingLink Tutorials

-This repo has a few tutorials and code samples for integrating with the MissingLink SDK.
+This repo is for tutorials and code samples integrating MissingLink.

 Check out the reference docs at https://missinglink.ai/docs